July 16, 2018

 How to Apply for Student Loans?

 The first step towards applying for federal student loans is to fill out your FAFSA.
 The FAFSA is an online form that gathers all the relevant financial information about you and your family.
 The Department of Education then uses this information to determine your eligibility for financial aid.
-Regardless of whether you plan on taking out student loans to pay for college, you should still complete your FAFSA before your school’s deadline.
+Regardless of whether you plan on taking out student loans, you should still complete your FAFSA before your school’s deadline.
 Doing so can make you eligible for grants and scholarships that will help you pay for school.

-As part of the application process, you will likely also be asked to complete student loan entrance counseling.
-Entrance counseling is meant to prepare you for the commitment of taking on debt in order to pay for your education.
-It will familiarize you with the ins and outs of student loans and prepare you to eventually take on the responsibility of repaying your student loans.
+As part of the application process, you will probably be asked to complete student loan entrance counseling.
+Entrance counseling serves to prepare you for the commitment of taking on student loan debt.
+It will familiarize you with student loans and prepare you to take on the responsibility of repaying your student loans.

 Private student loans don’t go through FAFSA.
-If you want to apply for a private student loan, you should contact a lender who provides student loans.
+If you want to apply for a private student loan, you should contact a company that provides student loans.
 It’s a good idea to weigh your options for the best interest rate, repayment terms, and loan amount.

-Now more than ever, it’s critical to begin preparing for college while you’re still in high school.
+Now more than ever, it’s critical to begin preparing for college early.
 Start exploring how to pay for college now and learn about student loans before you need them.